Static and print maps

 |PNG||Mapbox Static Images API|

 |Mapbox Studio (limited number of exports per account)|

 The following formats are not supported as a map export option and are not on our road map for integration:

-To learn how to build a Static API request, explore the Mapbox Static API playground.
+To learn how to build a Static Images API request, explore the Mapbox Static Images API playground.